 Betty Jean Smith-Warren was preceded in death by her beloved brother, Robert Daniel Black, and her first husband of 54 years, Bobby Gene Smith.
 She is survived by her son, Roger David Smith of Paducah, KY, and her daughter, Luanne Smith and son-in-law, Paul F. Kanevsky of Millville, NJ, her dear second husband, Joseph F. Warren of Paducah, KY, his family, and her nieces and nephews, their children and grand-children.
 She was a funny, caring, wonderful mother, aunt and friend, and she will be missed by many.

 Funeral services will be held at 11:00 am on Wednesday, August 7, 2019 at Collier Funeral Home, located at 211 West 5th st., Benton, KY 42025, with Rev. Richard Burkeen will officiate the services.

 Interment will follow at Murray Memorial Gardens.

 Visitation will be held from 5:00 pm until 8:00 pm on Tuesday, August 6, 2019 at Collier Funeral Home.

-To plant a tree in memory of Betty J (Black) Smith Warren, please visit our tribute store.
+To send sympathy gifts to the family or plant a tree in memory of Betty J (Black) Smith Warren, please visit our tribute store.